tasuki/dotrc/README.md

 Clones the repository into `./dotrc/` and links all the dotfiles to current directory.

+### Forget-me-not

+When using kitty to connect to a new machine, fix the terminfo:

+	kitty +kitten ssh user@host

 ## Credits

 Me, you, the internet.
 Most bits and pieces stolen from one place or another, customized to suit my needs.